GDPR Compliance

 Does the GDPR Apply to Companies in Financial Services?

-Even before the appearance of the GDPR, companies were operating in accordance with a strict culture of compliance in financial institutions.
+Even before the GDPR’s introduction, companies were operating within a strict culture of compliance in financial institutions.
 They also had a risk management framework that ensured that privacy and data protection were safe.
 However, it was challenging as you have tons of users’ data to manage.

-GDPR for financial institutions requires financial institutions to stay proactive when dealing with compliance.
+GDPR for financial institutions requires financial institutions to remain proactive in their compliance efforts.
 To speak about the finance organizations located in non-EU countries and operating in the EU market, they must understand all the regulatory provisions and the impact GDPR has on their operations.

-Today, data collection and management for the financial sector requires more innovative and automated ways of using technologies.
+Today, data collection and management in the financial sector require more innovative, automated approaches.
 And all these technologies must be GDPR-compliant.

 One of the main requirements of the GDPR is to communicate private information to customers.
 That is why companies must tell customers about all the data they collect, explain why they need it, and what they are going to do with it.
 However, that is mainly what financial companies have been doing for years, so those are easy to fulfill for them, unlike non-financial organizations.